SystemXFiles/process-governor/README.md

 ## Configuration Format

-The configuration file for Process Governor is in JSON format.
-Below, we describe the structure and available parameters within the `config.json` file.
+The configuration file for Process Governor is in JSON format and is named `config.json`.

-#### Rule Evaluation

-- Process rules are evaluated in the order they appear in the configuration file.
-- Service rules take precedence over process rules if a match is found for a service.
-Once a matching service rule is applied, further evaluation of process rules for the same process is ignored.
+If the configuration file is missing, run the program once, and it will be created automatically.
+Below, we provide an overview of the file's structure and the available parameters.

 ### `rules` Section